cogentcore/core/docs/content/styles.md

 })
 ```

-You can specify different border properties for different sides of a widget (see the documentation for [[doc:sides.Sides.Set]]):
+You can specify different border properties for different sides of a widget (see the documentation for [[doc:styles/sides.Sides.Set]]):

 ```Go
 fr := core.NewFrame(b)